Setup a repository

 have your own personal version of a public project

-in your own git
+in your own git repo, but you want

 to pull updates from the public project